marcominerva/ChatGptPlayground/README.md

         }
     }

-The **AskAsync** method is called when the _Enable Response Streaming_ switch is disabled in the Playground, while **AskStreamAsync** is invoked when the switch is enabled:
+The **AskAsync** method is called when the _Enable Response Streaming_ switch is disabled in the Playground, while **AskStreamAsync** is invoked when it is enabled:

 ![](https://raw.githubusercontent.com/marcominerva/ChatGptPlayground/master/assets/ResponseStreaming.png)

-The [ChatRequest](https://github.com/marcominerva/ChatGptPlayground/blob/master/src/ChatGptPlayground.Shared/Models/ChatRequest.cs) argument contains the user message.
+The [ChatRequest](https://github.com/marcominerva/ChatGptPlayground/blob/master/src/ChatGptPlayground.Shared/Models/ChatRequest.cs) argument contains the user's message.
 The default implementations call the corresponding methods on [ChatGptNet](https://github.com/marcominerva/ChatGptNet).
 You can replace them with your own logic.
 In this way, you can test your custom workflows, without having to worry about implementing the chat service itself.

 ### Contribute